wikimedia/wikiwho_api_public/WIKIMEDIA_VPS_SETUP.md

 # Adding new languages to WikiWho

-1. Download the dumps into the a volume (new languages most likely should go in the new `pickle_storage02`, mounted to `/pickles-02`)
+1. Download the dumps into a volume (new languages most likely should go in the new `pickle_storage02`, mounted to `/pickles-02`)
     1. `mkdir /pickles-02/{lang}`
     2. `mkdir /pickles-02/dumps/{lang}`
     3. `cd /pickles-02/dumps/{lang}`